 The aim is to pool the main results of the projects and case studies carried out in Cluster I and to present them in a target-group oriented manner.
 The methods and concepts for extracting, using and storing CO2 are evaluated in a matrix.
 They are discussed in close dialogue with citizens and stakeholders and their social acceptance as well as political and economic feasibility are analyzed.
 An interactive web atlas shows the CO2 storage potential of various technologies and measures across Germany, as well as other initiatives in the area of CO2 neutrality.
 The pilot roadmap finally summarizes the most promising contributions from science.
 Project 1.1 thus functions as an interdisciplinary pilot study to scientifically substantiate the development of a roadmap for a CO2-neutral Germany by the middle of the century.

-The subproject also includes two case studies, in which strategies for CO2-neutral cities are developed and tested in practice, and a roadmap is drawn up that shows how the Helmholtz Association can develop towards CO2 neutrality by 2050.
+The subproject also includes two case studies, in which strategies for CO2-neutral cities are developed and tested in practice, and a roadmap is drawn up that shows how the Helmholtz Association can develop towards CO2 neutrality.